djebzer/mtasa-resources/music/README.md

   └── music.lua
 ```

-Make sure you add the sub folder name at the beginning of the path.
+Make sure you add the sub folder name at the beginning of the path:
 ```lua
 local songPath = 'some-folder/song.mp3'
 ```